tkivari/CandyCrusher/README.md

 ============

 This extension for Google Chrome provides unlimited lives in Candy Crush when playing on Facebook.
 Provided for educational purposes only.
+Tested and working as of April 29, 2013

 No messing around with your timezone or anything!  :)